-Most dealers hand-pick lab-grown diamonds and bring them to their showrooms for examination, where they are confirmed, studied, assessed, videotaped, and tested.
-To assess the quality of the diamonds, both conventional tools and sophisticated laboratory technology are employed, conducted in a private space with full-spectrum illumination.
-Some jewelers prefer not to buy diamonds at trade exhibitions or offices where the lighting may be adjusted or enhanced to disguise flaws.
+Jewelers often hand-pick lab-grown diamonds and bring them to their showrooms for examination, where they are confirmed, studied, assessed, videotaped, and tested.
+Conventional tools and sophisticated laboratory techniques are employed to determine the quality of the diamonds, and the test is conducted in a private space with full-spectrum illumination.
+Some jewelers prefer to avoid buying diamonds at trade exhibitions or offices where the lighting may be adjusted or enhanced to disguise flaws.

-Most of the quality control criteria, like mined diamonds, are based on gemological foundations.
+Most quality control criteria, like mined diamonds, are based on gemological foundations.
 The main questions addressed are:

 - Is the grade of the diamond correct?

-- Is the color, clarity, and cut/make of the product consistent with what they see in person?
+- Are the product's color, clarity, and cut/make consistent with what they see in person?

 Several methods are utilized to measure some of the abnormal properties of lab diamonds after they are obtained.
 Comparing a lab diamond to others of lesser and superior quality is more effective than examining it in isolation.
 Dealers worldwide trust the eyes and judgment of lab experts, which is why several clips, comparisons, and opinions are shared with them.